EasyCorp/EasyAdminBundle/doc/crud.rst

     }

 EasyAdmin applies the ``raw`` filter to all titles, labels, help messages, etc. displayed in templates.
-This allows you to customize everything with HTML tags because they are rendered instead of escaped.
+This is done to allow you to customize everything with HTML tags (because those tags will be rendered instead of escaped).

-This is generally safe because you are in charge of writing those contents yourself.
-However, in pages like the ``detail`` page, the default title is the string representation of the entity (which is the value returned by the ``__toString()`` method).
-If you include user-generated contents in that value, your backend (and your application in general) will be vulnerable to `XSS attacks`_.
+That's why the default page titles used by EasyAdmin only include safe contents like the entity name and ID.
+Otherwise, your backend could be vulnerable to `XSS attacks`_.

-If the string representation of your entity must include those user-generated values, make sure to sanitize those contents before storing them in the database.
-You can use the `HtmlSanitizer component`_ from Symfony to do that.
+If you change the default page title to include the placeholder ``%entity_as_string%``, check that you don't include user-created contents in the value returned by the ``__toString()`` method of the related entity.
+If you can't avoid that, make sure to sanitize any user submitted data with the Symfony `HtmlSanitizer component`_.

 .. _crud-date-time-number-format-options: